aabidhrashyd/Facial-Recognition-attendance-marking-system/README.md

-# FYP
+# Facial Recogntion Attendance Marking System
-my final year project attendance marking system
+App build using tkinter

-Project build using python & pyqt.
+install cv2 and numpy

-To compaile the program install the following:
+install sql server and create a db remember to change file path